box/box-node-sdk/docs/terms-of-service.md

 )
 ```

-It is important to note that this combines the creation of an user status on a terms of service and
+It is important to note that regardless of whether the user has taken action on this terms of service.
+This will create and update the user status on the terms of service.
-accept/decline.
-If a user creates a terms of service user status when one already exists within an enterprise this function will make a call to update the status on the terms of service with the fields specified.